Viktor-Beniukh/awesome-house-style/README.md

 - `EMAIL_HOST`: this is smtp server;

 - `STRIPE_PUBLIC_KEY` & `STRIPE_SECRET_KEY`: your keys received after registration on the Stripe website;
-- `BASE_URL`: base url to redirect after successful order payment or cancellation of its payment
+- `BASE_URL`: base url to redirect after successful order payment or cancellation of its payment.

 To check functionality of the project without docker, you need to create directory `media`, and also to create